LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/introduction/_index.md

 1. unnecessary data
 1. inconsistent data

-Pandas has different ways of handling these types.
-Because pandas is so powerful, we can easily search for dirty data and handle it.
+While we learned lots of different ways to use spreadsheets to clean data, let's see how we can use pandas to clean data.
+Because pandas is built for data analysis, the library comes with different ways of handling all four dirty data types.
 Let's examine each dirty data type and how we can clean it in pandas.